ManoloiuAlexandru/Popular-games-and-Small-projects/README.md

   - the player_option, that is determined after a qestion and says if the player wants to know the first and the last letters or none of them.

   *Gameplay*</br>
   The games start after the player introduces his/her name and choices what type of game he/she wants: 1 if the player wants to see the first and the last letter of the word or 2 if the player dosen't want to see any of the letters, then presses a random letter on the keyboard.
 The game ends when the player is out of lifes or if he finds the word.

+    ***Note:***

  ---------------------------------------------------------------------------------------------------------------------------------------
   ## BlackJack: